Geodan/pg2b3dm/styling.md

 ### AlphaMode

 It is possible to specify glTF material alphaMode property (see: https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html#alpha-coverage) using `--default_alpha_mode` option for all materials.
 By default it is set to OPAQUE.
 Other options are BLEND and MASK.

+When using alphaMode = MASK, the value of alpha_cutoff is used (default value 0.5), when alpha is above the alpha_cutoff value a fully opaque material is used, when it below it's drawn fully transparent.

-Using non OPAQUE default alpha mode for all materials might affect rendering performance.
+Using BLEND mode for all materials might affect rendering performance.

 When a color has 6 digits (like #RRGGBB) then alphaMode is set to OPAQUE for that material.

-When a color has 8 digits (like #RRGGBBAA) and AA is equal to 255 (0xFF) then alphaMode is set to OPAQUE for that material.
+When a color has 8 digits (like #RRGGBBAA) and AA is equal to 255 (0xFF) and AlphaMode = BLEND then alphaMode is set to OPAQUE for that material.

 Sample setting alpha mode to BLEND for 50% transparent polygon in Amsterdam: